 Access at Grove and Hope Streets, traffic light #10.

 Evidence of a once robust Jewish community, the cemetery dates back to 1864.
 A lunette fortification was built on the property by the Confederacy.
 On May 19 and 22, 1863, it was the site of fierce fighting and bloodshed.
 In 1864, t...

 The long and remarkable life of B. B. King began near this site, where he was born Riley B. King on September 16, 1925.
 His parents, Albert and Nora Ella King, were sharecropers who lived in a simple home southeast of here along Bear Creek.
 After his parents separated when he was four, King lived in Kilmichael and Lexington before moving as a tee...

 To schedule a tour please call in advance.
 Tours last 30-45 minutes.
-A charming bed and breakfast retreat, this exquisite example of Eastlake Victorian was built in 1870 by Lazarus Baer for his wife Leona.
+A charming bed and breakfast retreat, this exquisite example of Eastlake Victorian was built in 1870 by Leona Baer.
 The home features handcrafted American chestnut and black walnut detailed woodwork.
-On each side of the entry are the original large formal parl...
+On each side of the entry are the original large formal parlors – one for f...

 Baptist Industrial College

 West End District of Hernando

 Founded in 1900 by the North Mississippi Baptist Educational Convention, the college was the first school in DeSoto County to offer instruction through grade twelve to African Americans and one of the earliest private schools for African Americans in ...

 Open every day at any reasonable time for tours.
 Appointments/Reservations requested and recommended.
 Tours $5 per person.
 Two conflicting stories, one a fifty-three page handwritten family history, the other a researched account of documented events, address the property from as early as 1840.
 Both conclude that the majestic st...